thiagocrux/jstack-jwt-auth/README.md

 # Node.js Authentication

-Implementation of JWT authentication with RBAC (Role-Based Access Control) and refresh token in a Node.js API.
+Implementation of JWT authentication with RBAC (Role-Based Access Control) in a Node.js API.

 ## Technologies